 For some, to be both 'soft' and 'tough' was to exhibit 'questionable behaviour'.
-Rather than appear to be clumsy implementers, some staff appear to have used a 'corporate myth' to rationalise protecting command and control administration at the ATO and the way they had always worked.
-Such myths have been found to warn group members away from 'unacceptable' behaviour (Douglas, 1986).
-In this case, the myths helped some staff to rationalise that it was best to uphold the clear cut rules of the 'enforced compliance culture'.
+Rather than appear to be clumsy implementers, some staff appear to have used a 'corporate myth' to rationalise protecting command-and-control administration at the Tax Office and the way they had always worked.
+Such myths have been found to warn group members away from 'unacceptable' behaviour.
+In this case, the myths helped some staff to rationalise it was best to uphold the clear-cut rules of the 'enforced-compliance culture'.

-We were told that some staff feared the undesired consequence of a loss of status because their specialised role perhaps would no longer be valued, due to the new focus in the ATO.
+We were told that some staff feared the undesired consequence of a loss of status because their specialised role perhaps would no longer be valued, due to the new focus in the Tax Office.
 Hollander (1964) described this individual barrier as feelings of lack of security.
 Much of this concern about loss of status appeared to some respondents to be due to mistaken interpretations of the Model.
 Many auditors were found to have the mistaken impression that the Compliance Model meant they and other auditors should be doing 'help and education' work, as audits had become a thing of the past.
 Still other auditors believed there were simply no other options for them to be anything but tough and impersonal.
 Some perceived no need to try and understand the taxpayers they were dealing with.
 Typical were the two respondents who said:

 By the time a taxpayer gets to the auditors, they are all crooks.
-[Auditors] have to be tough; [auditors] can't be nice or soft.
+[Auditors] have to be tough; [auditors] can't be nice or soft (Interview 11).

-Staff can't do both help and audit work...that's changing hats midstream.
+Staff can't do both help and audit work ... that's changing hats midstream.
 Why do I want to distribute pamphlets?
 I have tertiary qualifications.
-Half of the help and educate staff don't have tertiary qualifications.
+Half of the help and educate staff don't have tertiary qualifications (Interview 39).

-Thus, the ATO's adoption of the Compliance Model was perceived by some staff as undermining revered positions that had the 'superior' skills of auditing and legislative drafting.
-Other staff reportedly avoided becoming victims of this all or none mentality and, as a result, were able to develop an understanding of the holistic nature of responsive regulation (see Hobson, Chapter 7, this volume for a description of working within the model).
+Thus, the Tax Office's adoption of the Compliance Model was perceived by some staff as undermining revered positions that had the 'superior' skills of auditing and legislative drafting.
+Other staff reportedly avoided becoming victims of this all-or-none mentality and, as a result, were able to develop an understanding of the holistic nature of responsive regulation.